casper-network/ceps/text/0019-fork-spam.md

 Votes are to be annotated with equivocators if detected in [`components::consensus::highway_core::highway::Highway::pre_validate_vertex`][1].
 Then, in [`components::consensus::protocols::highway::HighwayProtocol::handle_message`][2] votes are processed as follows:

-  1. If the vote is not from an equivocator, process as normal
+  1. If the vote is not by an equivocator, process as normal
-  2. If it's from an equivocator and from the future, discard
+  2. If by an equivocator and from the future, discard
-  3. If it's from an equivocator and a (transitive) dependency of another vote, keep it
+  3. If by an equivocator and a (transitive) dependency of another vote, keep it
   4. Otherwise discard it

 (3) captures the workflow with the deceived honest validator presented in the last section.